pocomane/binject/Readme.md

 - You have no legal obligation to do anything else.
 - There is NO WARRANTY of any kind.

-NOTE: The code is still a bit messy, but it works.

 Build
 ------